-What Is A Notice Of Action?
+What Is A Notice of Action?

 A Notice of Action, sometimes called an NOA, is a form that your county's Mental Health Plan (MHP) uses to tell you when the MHP makes a decision about whether or not you will get Medi-Cal specialty mental health services.
-A Notice of Action is also used to tell you if your grievance, appeal, or expedited appeal was not resolved in time, or if you didn't get services within the MHP's timeline standards for providing services.
+A Notice of Action is also used to tell you if your Grievance, Appeal, or expedited Appeal was not resolved in time, or if you didn't get services within the MHP's timeline standards for providing services.

-When Will I Get A Notice Of Action?
+When Will I Get A Notice of Action?
 You will get a Notice of Action:

 - If your MHP or one of the MHP's providers decides that you do not qualify to receive any Medi-Cal specialty mental health services because you do not meet the medical necessity criteria.
-See page 17 for information about medical necessity. - If your provider thinks you need a specialty mental health service and asks the MHP for approval, but the MHP does not agree and says "no" to your provider's request, or changes the type or frequency of service.
+See page 30 for information about medical necessity. - If your provider thinks you need a specialty mental health service and asks the MHP for approval, but the MHP does not agree and says "no" to your provider's request, or changes the type or frequency of service.
 Most of the time you will receive a Notice of Action before you receive the service, but sometimes the Notice of Action will come after you already received the service, or while you are receiving the service.
-If you get a Notice of Action after you have already received the service you do not have to pay for the service. - If your provider has asked the MHP for approval, but the MHP needs more information to make a decision and doesn't complete the approval process on time. - If your MHP does not provide services to you based on the timelines the MHP has set up.
-Call your county's MHP to find out if the MHP has set up timeline standards. - If you file a grievance with the MHP and the MHP does not get back to you with a written decision on your grievance within 60 days.
-See page 28 for more information on grievances. - If you file an appeal with the MHP and the MHP does not get back to you with a written decision on your appeal within 45 days or, if you filed an expedited appeal, within three working days.
-See page 23 for more information on appeals.
+If you get a Notice of Action after you have already received the service, you do not have to pay for the service.

-20 State of California Notice of Action
+36 State of California Notice of Action

-Please see the next section in this booklet on the Problem Resolution Processes for more information on grievances, appeals and State Fair Hearings.
+Please see

+the next

+section in this

+booklet on

+the Problem

+Resolution

+Processes

+for more

+information

+on Grievances,

+Appeals and

+State Fair

+Hearings.